bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 However, if you're ready to get your hands dirty, [feel free to skip over them▼](#how-to-deploy-a-static-website).

-### Compose for Web / SPAs
+### Compose HTML / SPAs

-Compose for Web is an excellent tool for building a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application).
+Compose HTML is an excellent tool for building a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application).

 That is, it produces a single, minimal `index.html` file plus some JavaScript and other resources that can be used to